 FEATURE

-With new presses, we will be able to work larger and facilitate different ways of printing.
+With the £10,000 you donated, we can buy the two new etching presses so we can work larger and facilitate different ways of printing.
 We will have more flexibility to work in more experimental and sustainable techniques.

-We will improve our facilities to make better, more sustainable space, re-configure the space, add new benches and generally have a refresh.
+We will now be improving our facilities to make better, more sustainable space, re-configure the studio, add new benches and generally have a refresh.

-At every stage in our 14-year history, we have risen to the challenge of surviving as a small arts organisation.
-Costs are on the rise, with some massive increases recently.
+This means so much to us because at every stage in our 14-year history, we have risen to the challenge of surviving as a small arts organisation.

 “When I established the studio in 2010, I wanted to make a shared space where printmaking friends, artists, and new printmakers could come together, make work, and learn from each other.
 I am indebted to several important London-based printmakers who shared their knowledge with me, who took me under their wing and helped build my confidence when I was a young artist.
 HAUSPRINT is the place where that mentoring work continues.”